 While the Portuguese economy could look a little brighter it isn't all doom and gloom, skilled or qualified individuals can still find openings in the job market and the cost of living in the country is relatively low.

 Portugal has a large tourism industry like its Iberian neighbour Spain so if temporary work is what you're after, the tourism industry is a good place to start.
 If you're lucky seasonal work may provide a launch pad into an entry-level graduate job and will also help improve your language skills.

 Other major industries in Portugal include:

 The country has seen recent growth in telecommunications, in particular call and contact centres and the aerospace, biotechnology and IT sectors are being developed in some areas.

-The country has a high demand for workers in telecommunication, administrative and commercial areas.
-There is also a need for doctors and nurses, as the government is working to improve the healthcare structure.
+There is also a demand for doctors and nurses, as the government is working to improve the healthcare structure.

 Search for jobs in Portugal at:

-As Portugal is a tourist hotspot, proficiency in English is a highly sought-after skill.
+As Portugal is a holiday hotspot, proficiency in English is a highly sought-after skill.

 As an English speaker, you may want to teach the language.
 You don't need to be fluent in Portuguese as soon as you arrive, as it's important to create an English-speaking atmosphere in the classroom.
 To find out more about teaching English in the country, see i-to-i - Teach in Portugal .